Helen of Troy: Artistic representations

 The abduction by Paris was another popular motif in ancient Greek vase-painting; definitely more popular than the kidnapping by Theseus.
 In a famous representation by the Athenian vase painter Makron, Helen follows Paris like a bride following a bridegroom, her wrist grasped by Paris' hand.
 The Etruscans, who had a sophisticated knowledge of Greek mythology, demonstrated a particular interest in the theme of the delivery of Helen's egg, which is depicted in relief mirrors.

 In Renaissance painting, Helen's departure from Sparta is usually depicted as a scene of forcible removal (rape) by Paris.
 This is not, however, the case with certain secular medieval illustrations.
 Artists of the 1460s and 1470s were influenced by Guido delle Colonne's Historia destructionis Troiae, where Helen's abduction was portrayed as a scene of seduction.
 In the Florentine Picture Chronicle Paris and Helen are shown departing arm in arm, while their marriage was depicted into Franco-Flemish tapestry.

 In Christopher Marlowe's Doctor Faustus (1604), Faust conjures the shade of Helen.
 Upon seeing Helen, Faustus speaks the famous line: "Was this the face that launch'd a thousand ships, / And burnt the topless towers of Ilium."
 (Act V, Scene I.) Helen is also conjured by Faust in Goethe's Faust.

-In William Shakespeare's play Troilus and Cressida, Helen is a minor character who adores Troilus.
+Helen appears in Geoffrey Chaucer's epic poem Troilus and Criseyde and in William Shakespeare's play Troilus and Cressida, where Helen is a minor character who adores Troilus.

 In Pre-Raphaelite art, Helen is often shown with shining curly hair and ringlets.
 Other painters of the same period depict Helen on the ramparts of Troy, and focus on her expression: her face is expressionless, blank, inscrutable.
-In Gustave Moreau's painting, Helen will finally become faceless; a blank eidolon in the middle of Troy's ruins.
+In Gustave Moreau's painting, Helen finally becomes faceless; a blank eidolon in the middle of Troy's ruins.